The region of Zagori, in Epirus, Greece is among the candidates to be assigned the prestigious status as UNESCO’s World Cultural Landscape.

 Zagori is an awe-inspiring natural landscape with an incredibly well-preserved network of 46 villages, featuring national parks, a monastery, rivers and waterfalls.

-The nomination brought forth by Greece’s Ministry of Culture is the first candidacy of the country in this particular category.
+The nomination for Zagori was brought forth by Greece’s Ministry of Culture in 2022 and it was the first candidacy of the country in this particular category.

 The dossier includes extensive reports on the biodiversity, fauna, and flora of the Zagori, and the unique natural environment there, featuring rivers, unique geological formations and Vikos Gorge.